supermarsx/ghost-portal-css-injector/README.md

 npm test
 ```

 The repo includes a test suite that checks the injector script and validates behavior in a DOM-like environment (jsdom).
-The CI enforces 100% coverage for this code.
+The CI reports coverage for the test run.

 ## Notes